ray-project/ray/doc/source/workflows/basics.rst

  2) via decorator ``@workflow.options(name="task_name")``

 If tasks are not given ``task_name``, the function name of the steps is set as the ``task_name``.
 The ID of the task would be the same as the name.
-If there are multiple tasks with the same name, a suffix with a counter ``_n`` will be added automatically.
+If there are multiple tasks with the same name, a suffix with a counter ``_n`` will be added.

-The suffix with a counter ``_n`` is a sequential number (1,2,3,...) of the tasks to be executed.
-(Note that the first task does not have the suffix.)

 Once a task is given a name, the result of the task will be retrievable via ``workflow.get_output(workflow_id, task_id="task_name")``.
 If the task with the given ``task_id`` hasn't been executed before the workflow completes, an exception will be thrown.
 Here are some examples: